• Skip to primary navigation

 Have you ever tried roasting grapes?
 Maybe you’re thinking, hmmm, roasted grapes would be like raisins, right?
 Kind of shriveled up, chewy, and dry?
 Not that appealing…

-I pretty much roast everything (have you tried roasted butternut squash or Brussels sprouts?) so I thought, why not give roasted grapes a try?
 I had a bunch of grapes in the fridge so I tossed them with olive oil and a little maple syrup, put them on a corner of a pan of roasting sweet potatoes, and was blown away by the results.
 The grapes do shrivel, just a bit, which looks really kind of intriguing, and the insides turn into a jammy delight.
 Not even remotely like raisins!

 When I saw a recipe for cranberry sauce with roasted grapes, cranberries, apples, and shallots in Cooking Light, I knew I had to try it.
 I adapted it quite a bit to make it my own and the results are startlingly delicious.

-I almost hesitate to call it cranberry sauce because it’s a total departure from traditional cranberry sauce with ground up cranberries and oranges, or cooked cranberries with tons of sugar.
+I almost hesitate to call it cranberry sauce because it’s a total departure from traditional cranberry sauce with ground-up cranberries and oranges, or cooked cranberries with tons of sugar.
 The roasted fruit and shallots make this cranberry sauce a taste experience that outshines any other cranberry sauce.
 I’m sure you’ll agree!

 Looking at the photos of this cranberry sauce with roasted grapes, apples and shallots, I can’t believe how beautiful it is!
 I love how the cranberries and grapes intensify in color as they roast in the oven, and how the apples and shallots absorb the color from the cranberries, turning a deep rose color.
 It’s a visual feast.

 I mix the roasted fruit and shallots with a mixture of melted butter, maple syrup, and fresh chopped thyme to enhance the flavors and give the fruit a more sauce-like consistency.
 Oh, so yummy!
-Be careful if you try a spoonful or two–you may end up eating the whole thing!
+Be careful if you try a spoonful or two–you may end up eating the whole pan!

 This recipe is really versatile.
 Here are some suggestions for changing it up to make it your own: